-Tickets are usually available for concerts in advance from White Rose Books, Thirsk, The Thirsk Tourist Information Office, choir members or at the door
+Tickets are available for concerts in advance from White Rose Books, Thirsk, choir members or by ringing 01845 525091.
+Any tickets left will be available at the door

 A German Requiem (Ein deutsches Requiem)